 - We will notify the users via in-site notification within 7 business days

 We also agree to the Individual Redress Principle which requires that individuals have the right to legally pursue enforceable rights against data collectors and processors who fail to adhere to the law.
 This principle requires not only that individuals have enforceable rights against data users, but also that individuals have recourse to courts or government agencies to investigate and/or prosecute non-compliance by data processors.

-You will find contact information for the Bella Vida management company and HOA Board of Directors contact person on the Contact page.
+You will find contact information for the Bella Vida homeowner’s association and the management company on the Contact page.